 Another landmark study, conducted by Colorado State University in 2019, evaluated the impact of CBD on dogs with epilepsy.
 The study revealed that 89% of the dogs treated with CBD experienced a reduction in the frequency of seizures.
 This is significant because epilepsy and seizures are among the most common neurological issues in dogs, and conventional treatments often come with side effects.

-If your dog has separation anxiety or is prone to stress, CBD could be a natural remedy.
-Its calming effects may help reduce hyperactivity, aggression, and fear in stressful situations like thunderstorms, Halloween fireworks, vet visits, or travel.
+Does your dog have separation anxiety or get stressed during thunderstorms?
+CBD could help.
+Its calming effects may reduce hyperactivity, aggression, and fear in stressful situations like Halloween fireworks, vet visits, or travel.

 4. Cancer Support